dlegland/BlockMatrixToolbox/README.md

     >> BD = BlockDimension({[2 2], [2 3 2]});
     >> X = BlockMatrix(data, BD);

-The content of a blockMatrix can be shown by using the **disp** function, or simply by omitting the final semi colon:
+The content of a BlockMatrix can be shown by using the **disp** function, or simply by omitting the final semi colon:

 	>> X